 - Nostalgia: If the current first team aren’t playing like legends in the league every week, revert your output to past successes, club legends and historic wins.
 By dwelling on those unforgettable moments in days gone by, you’re giving fans something else to feel positive about and engage with.
 Aston Villa Football Club have traditionally done an excellent job of this on Facebook, but having said that, they’re a Wembley-final way from being legendary so you might see a shift in their content very soon.

 - Fan favourites: Shortlist the key individuals within the squad who are most popular when featured in social media content and wider campaigns.
 Make them central to your output until negative sentiment fades.
-Everton Football Club implement this in expert fashion with the likes of Steven Naismith, who embodies the humbleness every modern footballer should strive for and is perfectly aligned with “the people’s club” nickname.
+Premiership Football Clubsimplement this in expert fashion with the likes of Steven Naismith, who embodies the humbleness every modern footballer should strive for and is perfectly aligned with “the people’s club” nickname.

 - The next generation of supporters: Fan-centric content which prominently features younger supporters of your club can play to the better nature of those with negative or vitriolic intent.